Coopydood/ultimate-macOS-KVM/README.md

 <li><b>OpenCore Configuration Assistant</b></li>
 Automatically mount and edit your OpenCore image from your host, using Network Block Devices.

+<li><b>GenSMBIOS Integration</b></li>
+Auto-generate a new SMBIOS and serial number directly onto the virtual OpenCore image with full GenSMBIOS + ULTMOS integration.

 <li><b>Boot Argument Assistant + AutoPatch</b></li>
 Easily edit the macOS boot arguments of your OpenCore image, and even automatically apply relevant patches for your setup (e.g. AMD RX 5000 series black screen patch).